 Outdoor watering can be quite costly.
 Adjusting your sprinkler controller to water just the amount your plants need can be challenging.
 Learn how to generate watering schedules for automatic irrigation systems.
-The following link takes you to a page of www.savingwater.org where you will find an easy to use calculator designed to provide schedules for basic landscape water requirements in the Seattle metropolitan area.
-Check it out at http://www.iwms.org/calculators/sprinkler-scheduler.
+Visit the Saving Water website where you will find an easy to use calculator designed to provide schedules for basic landscape water requirements in the Seattle metropolitan area.

 In new landscapes with automatic irrigation systems, newly installed plants may not receive the thorough watering required to promote early vigorous root establishment; supplemental hand watering, therefore, may be needed to provide the watering necessary (this is especially true for small plants which may dry out quickly or large plants with deep root balls).